seinecle/blog/_posts/2022-08-31-gephi-code-retreat-2022.md

 *This is a quick update with pics on the Gephi Code Retreat 2022 taking place this week in Paris.
 I keep it short as I should be actively coding!!*

+# Quick background on Gephi

+Two-line summary if you don't know Gephi.
+Born around 2010, [Gephi](https://gephi.org) is the leading software for the visualization and exploration of networks.
+It is open source and free.
+It is used by analysts, professors, journalists, students.
+It useful to find patterns and connecting the dots in rich and unstructured datasets, for instance: finding communities, people with key roles in a crowd, identifying connections between items or products, etc.

+**Gephi has been downloaded [millions of times](https://seinecle.github.io/gephi-tutorials/generated-html/history-en.html#_a_cumulative_downloads) since its creation**, and the original paper describing Gephi has been cited by close to **[10,000 academic publications from a huge variety of scientific fields]([https://scholar.google.fr/scholar?hl=fr&as_sdt=0%2C5&q=gephi&btnG=](https://scholar.google.fr/citations?view_op=view_citation&hl=fr&user=fEDLILQAAAAJ&citation_for_view=fEDLILQAAAAJ:u5HHmVD_uO8C))**.

+The Gephi Code retreat is a one-week event organized by the founding members of Gephi to accelerate the development of the software and help the community of Gephi enthusiasts meet and cohere.
+That is the second year such a retreat is organized, after a first edition in Copenhagen.

 # What's going on at the Gephi Code retreat!

 After posting a [very quick update on the Gephi Facebook Group 2 days ago](https://www.facebook.com/groups/gephi/posts/10160869191367565/), here are some more news.